-Program Admission Requirements: Academic Reading and Writing Levels of 6 are required in the courses of this program.
+Academic Reading and Writing Levels of 6 are required in the courses of this program.

-Continuing Eligibility Requirements: Students who wish to enroll in child care practicum courses: CCP 132 or CCP 133 must be employed a minimum of 8 hours for 15 weeks for each credit of practicum.
+Students who wish to enroll in child care practicum courses: CCP 132 or CCP 133 must be employed a minimum of 8 hours for 15 weeks for each credit of practicum.
 Permission is required to enroll in any CCP practicum course.
 Permission can be granted only after the student has submitted a Work Place Learning Agreement, Student Agreement and an Employer Agreement.

 First Semester (13 credits)

 CCP 122 Essentials of Early Care and Education - I 4

 CCP 132 Child Development Practicum I 1

 CIS 100 Introduction to Computer Productivity Apps 3

 ENG 111 Composition I 4

 HSC 131 CPR/AED for the Professional Rescuer and First Aid 1

-Second Semester (14 credits)
+Second Semes er (14 credits)

 CCP 101 Child Development 3

 CCP 123 Essentials of Early Care and Education - II 4

 CCP 133 Child Development Practicum II 1

 COM 101 Fundamentals of Speaking 3

 Soc.
 Sci.
 Elective(s) 3

+Third Semeste (13 credits)

-Third Semester CCP 113 Health, Safety and Nutrition for Child Care CCP 210 Child Guidance and Classroom Management CCP 251 Education of Exceptional Children MTH 125 Everyday College Math OR MTH 148 Functional Math for Elementary Teachers I (13 credits) 3 3 3 4
+CCP 113 Health, Safety and Nutrition for Child Care 3

+CCP 210 Child Guidance and Classroom Management 3

+CCP 251 Education of the Young Child with Exceptionalities 3

+MTH 148 Functional Math for Elementary Teachers I 4

-Fourth Semester (12 credits)
+Fourth Semest er (12 credits)

 CCP 160 Foundations of Child Care and Early Education 3

 CCP 200 Working with Families in a Diverse Society 3

 CCP 209 Curriculum for Young Children 3

 Nat.
 Sci.
 Elective(s) 3-4

+Fifth Semester (8 credits)

-Fifth Semester CCP 218 Advanced Child Care Seminar CCP 219 Advanced Child Care Practicum ENG 240 Children's Literature OR ENG 242 Multicultural Literature for Youth (8 credits) 1 2 3
+CCP 218 Advanced Child Care Seminar 1

+CCP 219 Advanced Child Care Practicum 2

+ENG 240 or Children's Literature

+ENG 242 Multicultural Literature for Youth 3

 Any 100-level or above course (suggested courses include CCP 211 or CCP 220) 2

-Minimum Credits Required for the Program: 60
+Minimum Cred ts Required for the Program: 60

-\CCP 101 must be taken before or concurrently with any other CCP course.
+CCP 101 must be taken before or concurrently with any other CCP course.

-\\Students are encouraged to select PSY 100 or SOC 100 for their social science elective.

-\\\The following courses are recommended for the Natural Science Elective: AST 111, BIO 101, GLG 100, GLG 104, or SCI 101

-\\\\Transfer students should consider a course from the EMU Diverse World Requirement List
+- Students are encouraged to select PSY 100 or SOC 100 for their social science elective.
+The following courses are recommended for the Natural Science Elective: AST 111, BIO 101, GLG 100, GLG 104, or SCI 101 Transfer students should consider a course from the EMU Diverse World Requirement List